chameleon-lizard/autorice/README.md

 folder and generates GTK and terminal colorschemes based on their colors.
 If you want to use your own wallpapers - just put them into the folder.

-Bear in mind that this script will work on Manjaro (probably on Arch too, but it uses pamac to build i3lock-color from AUR), so you can just use it as a guide if you are on a different distribution.
+Bear in mind that this script will work on Manjaro (probably on Arch too, but I don't use Arch btw), so you can just use it as a guide if you are on a different distribution.
 Or you can start distrohopping :D

 ## Keybindings